infoScoop/infoscoop/README.txt

     * sticky
     * worldclock

-3. if the static content URL is set, replacement of  the static content files is necessary.
+2. if the static content URL is set, replacement of  the static content files is necessary.
   Replace the directory where static contents are stored currently to 'infoscoop/staticContent' directory.

+3. Redeploy infoscoop.war to WebApplication Server according to Quick Start.

 Licensing and Copyright